Best Crowdfunding & Pre-order Tools for eCommerce Brands in 2026

 GoFundMe has no core platform fees in many markets, but standard transaction fees apply to each donation.
 It is most suitable when the story is about impact first, product second.

 Mightycause is a nonprofit crowdfunding and donor-management platform used heavily by charities and cause-led groups.
 For ecommerce founders who tie SKUs to social causes, it can run parallel to the online store and host community projects that align with your mission.
+This approach works particularly well for D2C brands that build identity around a purpose rather than just a product.

 Key features